browsertherapy/browsertherapy.github.io/_posts/2020-06-02-tissue-contrast.md

 **Optional**: `box-sizing` doesn't apply to the sample code as written but elements with added `padding` and `border` might benefit from this handy reset.
 {:.notice--info}
 </details>

+**Pro tip**: Many professional developers will use a reset library such as [normalize.css](https://necolas.github.io/normalize.css/) to ensure consistent results with their projects.
+{:.notice--info}

 ## Mobile Considerations
 Sure, this illusion seems to work on the laptop but what if you want to text a link to your mom?
 Try adding a media query that declares the following CSS when the viewport is in the portrait orientation: